-As it has been seen in the previous section, is possible to provide the location of configuration files.
-The same action is possible to specify where the global configuration file is located.
+As it has been seen in the previous section, it is possible to provide the location of configuration files.
+With the same action it is possible to specify where the global configuration file is located.
 Global configuration file location can be edited every time the user creates a new simulation and can be found in the "Configuration" tab of the "Simulation Setup" panel.